wan-yang/COLUMBIA-COVID19-PROJECTIONS-FOR-NYC/README.md

 In contrast, increase in transmission is also possible, e.g. due to mass gatherings.
 Thus, we included 2 Rebound scenarios as follows:
 - "Rebound 1 moderate increase in transmission" scenario: 25% increase in the transmission rate with respect to the projected estimates per the "As Is" scenario.
 - "Rebound 2 large increase in transmission" scenario: 50% increase in the transmission rate with respect to the projected estimates per the "As Is" scenario.

+#### Updates on model projections (6/24/2020):
+The City entered phase 2 reopening on Monday 6/22/2020.
+For this week's projection, we thus updated model settings to anticipate potential changes.
+As no plan has been set for Phase 3 yet, for all projection scenarios, we assumed that the next 8 weeks will remain at Phase 2.
+In addition, based on observations during phase 1 reopening, we make the following adjustment to the projection scenarios regarding the transmission rate:
+- "Ctrl 1 moderate reduction in transmission" scenario: 10% reduction in the transmission rate with respect to the projected estimates per the "As Is" scenario.
+- "Ctrl 2 large reduction in transmission" scenario: 25% reduction in the transmission rate with respect to the projected estimates per the "As Is" scenario.
+- "Rebound 1 moderate increase in transmission" scenario: 10% increase in the transmission rate with respect to the projected estimates per the "As Is" scenario.
+- "Rebound 2 large increase in transmission" scenario: 25% increase in the transmission rate with respect to the projected estimates per the "As Is" scenario.

 ### Model Output